Saracens F.C.: 2021/22 season

+Saracens finished the 2021/22 season as runners-up in the Gallagher Premiership.
+They lost the Premiership final to Leicester Tigers.
+Standout players included Maro Itoje, Owen Farrell, and Alex Goode.

+2024/25 Season

+In November 2024, they lost their first game to Newcastle Falcons since 2009 with lock Hugh Tizard also receiving a red card for coming in at the side in a ruck.
+In December 2024, they suffered their worst ever Premiership defeat losing 68–10 away to Bath.

 Stadium and training facilities

 The current Saracens home ground is Barnet Copthall Stadium (currently known as the StoneX Stadium for sponsorship reasons) in Hendon, North London.
 The club has been based at the venue since January 2013, when it was then named Allianz Park.
 In partnership with National League 2 East club Old Albanians, Saracens currently operates its main training base at Woollams in St Albans.

 Prior to the relocation to Barnet Copthall, Saracens spent 16 years at Vicarage Road, having maintained a groundshare agreement with professional football club Watford between 1997 and 2013.
 Before that, the club called Bramley Road its home for more than 50 years, through to the advent of professionalism.

 Showpiece fixtures

 Between 2004 and 2017, Saracens played select home matches at Twickenham Stadium, as part of the London Double Header, a marquee occasion held during the autumn of each Premiership season, involving London-based clubs.
 In addition, the club has hosted its own annual showpiece fixture – formerly branded as 'Derby Day' and now known as 'The Showdown' – at large high-capacity stadiums since 2009.
 To date, this game has taken place at Wembley Stadium, London Stadium and, currently, Tottenham Hotspur Stadium.